Are you ever confused when your tax advisor says “take this exemption” or “let’s use this deduction?”

 “Can anyone claim you or your spouse on their tax return?”

-This applied even if another person does not actually claim you as a dependent.
+This applies even if another person does not actually claim you as a dependent.

 Exemptions for Dependents

-In the past you could’ve claim one exemption for each qualified dependent, thereby reducing the taxable income.
+In the past, you could have claimed one exemption for each qualified dependent, thereby reducing the taxable income.

 What is a Tax Deduction?